Bedrock-OSS/bedrock-wiki/docs/blocks/ore-loot-tables.md

 execute as @e[type=item,name="Raw Silver",tag=!xp] run tag @s add xp
 ```

 This function will execute for any item entity with the name "Raw Silver", which is ``wiki:raw_silver`` item ID that does not have the "xp" tag.
-It loads the "my_xp_structure" at the item's location and then adds the "xp" tag to the item.
+It loads the "ore_xp_reward" at the item's location and then adds the "xp" tag to the item.

 Please note that in both methods, you need to download the "ore_xp_reward" structure file, which contains the XP orb from the button below.